OBJECTIVE OF BADMINTON: Be the first team to reach 21 points by hitting the shuttlecock over the net and preventing the other team from returning it.

 END OF GAME

-A badminton game is played to 21 points, but the game must be won by at least 2 points.
+According to official rules, badminton game is played to 21 points, but you must win the game by at least 2 points.
 So, if the score is 20-20, the game will continue until one player wins by 2.
-If a game goes to a tie of 29-29, the next point wins.
+This is similar to end-of-game rules for ping pong.
+However, if a game goes to a tie of 29-29, the next point wins.
 Generally, badminton matches are played out of the best of 3 games.

 Check out this awesome men’s badminton match for gold in Tokyo’s 2020 Olympics: